.svx Cookbook

 Note that to avoid needless complication, Survex regards each leg as being either “surface” or “not surface” - if a leg spans the boundary you’ll have to call it one or the other.
 It’s good surveying practice to deliberately put a station at the surface/underground interface (typically the highest closed contour or drip line) so this generally isn’t an onerous restriction.

-The *DATA command is used to specify the data style, and the order in which the readings are given.
+The *data command is used to specify the order in which the readings are given.

-Plumbed legs should be given using 'UP' or 'DOWN' in place of the clino reading and a dash (or a different specified 'OMIT' character) in place of the compass reading.
+Plumbed legs can be specified by using UP or DOWN in place of the clino reading and a dash (or a different specified OMIT character) in place of the compass reading.
 This distinguishes them from legs measured with a compass and clino.
-Here's an example:
+Here’s an example:

 1 2 21.54 - UP